MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/aa-cq-authorized-users-plan.md

 ## Benefits

-Through **authorized users**, you enable users in your organization—for example, business owners, team leads, supervisors of call queues--to manage day-to-day operational changes directly.
-This includes changes such as updating business hours, holiday greetings, and after hours call routing.
+Through **Authorized users**, you enable users in your organization—for example, business owners, team leads, supervisors of call queues--to manage day-to-day operational changes directly.

+For example, authorized users can configure business hours, holiday greetings, and after hours call routing for Auto attendants and Call queues.
+For features only available with Teams Premium, authorized users can also configure business, after hours, and holiday call routing and they can view real-time and historical metrics for Auto attendants and Call queues all within the Queues app in the Teams client.

+For a complete list of features, see [Manage voice applications policies](manage-voice-applications-policies.md).

-## Requirements
+## Licensing requirements

-For basic configuration features, authorized users must have a user phone number and Teams Phone license assigned to them and authorized users must be “voice enabled".
-For advanced configuration features located in the Customer Calls app, you must assign a Teams Phone and Teams Premium license to authorized users.
-For a list of features that require a Teams Premium license, see [Licensing requirements for configuration features](#licensing-requirements-for-configuration-features).
+All Authorized users must have a Teams Phone license.
+For some configuration features, users must also have a Teams Premium license.
+For information about which features require Teams Premium, see [Manage voice applications policies](manage-voice-applications-policies.md).

-Keep in mind the following:

-- An authorized user has the same capabilities across the Auto attendant and Call queues they're authorized for.
-- You can only assign one voice applications policy per user.
-- You can't delegate an authorized user to perform the following actions:
-  - Create or delete Auto attendants or Call queues
-  - Manage Resource Accounts
-  - Change the calling ID used in Call queue
-  - Change the call queue overflow limit or agent timeout values
+For more information about assigning licenses, see [Set up Auto attendant and Call queue authorized users](aa-cq-authorized-users.md).

+**add info about voice enablement**

-## Steps for setting up authorized users
+## Overview of steps for setting up authorized users

 To create an authorized user, you must complete the following steps: